ScribeLab Writer

 The students who struggle most with dissertation topics are consistently those who are locked in a topic before having a substantive conversation with their supervisor.
 The students who produce strong work are those who treated supervisor input as an essential filter in the selection process, not an optional consultation after the decision was already made.

-Step Seven — Write a Preliminary Research Question and Test It
+Step 7 — Write a Preliminary Research Question and Test It

 Once you have identified a topic, read the literature, found the gap, tested the scope, and consulted your supervisor, convert the topic into a specific research question.
 This is the moment where a topic becomes a dissertation.

 A strong research question has four qualities.
 It is specific enough to be answerable within your word count and timeline.
-It is connected to a genuine gap in the existing literature.
+It addresses a genuine gap in the existing literature.
 It can be addressed using a methodology you can realistically implement.
 And it produces findings that matter to someone beyond your examining committee.

 UCL's faculty guidance on dissertation research questions emphasizes that, unlike the broad topic of interest, the research question should be specific, and that a particularly important rule is to avoid being vague.